 “You deserved no less,” I said.
 “The way you used her friend, Lady Purity, was despicable.
 You casually took advantage of a girl, deprived her of her free will, and allowed her to be cast aside while you suffered no consequences.”

 “I thought you had forgiven me,” Hope said softly.

-“I forgave you, but if Lady Innocence hasn’t then I understand why.
-I love you, Hope, but I swore that I wouldn’t let my love blind me.
+“I forgave you, but if Lady Innocence hasn’t, I understand why.
+I love you, Hope, but I swore to myself that I wouldn’t let my love blind me.
 If you are at fault for something, I will be honest.”

 Hope wound his arms around my waist.
 “Then I will depend on your wisdom and honesty.
-Help to make me a better man.”
+Help me become a better man.”

 “I will if you promise to do the same for me,” I said.
 “Heartlessness is my only virtue.”

 My journey to the salon with Hope was in vain.
 The Prince never ventured from his chamber, and the courtiers spoke of nothing but their anticipation of that night’s ballet.

 Prince Hadrian was a famous patron of the ballet, and there was a royal theatre on the palace grounds where he enjoyed hosting the best dancers in all of Aeterna.
 The first ballet of the season promised to be a magnificent performance, and that evening every member of the court was in attendance.